-Inspecting A Home Without an Inspector
+Inspecting a Home Without an Inspector

 DIY Home Inspection

 If I am buying a home for my family I always hire a professional home inspection company and get a professional to handle that inspection.
 I have flipped several homes and am experienced at doing major home improvement projects and renovations.
 In some instances, because of my skills, I will also conduct a home inspection to find things that a home inspector may not.
 Home inspectors typically have a waiver that makes it so they are not responsible if they miss a major issue in a home.
-Even thought this is true, I think that home inspectors are a great value for the average person.
+Even though this is true, I think that home inspectors are a great value for the average person.
 Years ago, I purchased a home in Washington state with a guest house.
-The guest house was an old farm house on the property, and it was cleared on inspection and on a separate pest inspection.
+The guest house was an old farmhouse on the property, and it was cleared on inspection and on a separate pest inspection.

 A year after moving in, my mother-in-law was coming to stay with us, and was going to live in that guest house.
 I made a fateful decision and decided to renovate it.
-The interior wall were covered with dark fake wood paneling from the 1970's, and when I attempted to peel this off, it damaged the drywall, which turned out to be lath and plaster.
-When doing this - now compete gutting, I found partial installations of existing knob and tube electrical wiring, a huge potential fire issue.
-Next, as a bonus I discovered active infestations of wood destroying carpenter ants.
+The interior wall were covered with dark fake wood paneling from the 1970s, and when I attempted to peel this off, it damaged the drywall, which turned out to be lath and plaster.
+When doing this now compete gutting, I found partial installations of existing knob and tube electrical wiring, a huge potential fire issue.
+Next, as a bonus I discovered active infestations of wood-destroying carpenter ants.
 The inspectors did not see this, and for good reason, it was all inside of walls, and it was difficult to find.
 This cost me quite a bit of money to fix, as large amounts of framing had to be replaced, along with all of that old outdated cloth coated electrical wire.
 That wiring was normal to the period that the farmhouse was constructed in, but at every visible point, all you could see was modern wiring.
-They had spliced it inside of walls and behind outlet.
+They had spliced it inside of walls and behind the outlets.
 These are huge code violations, but it could have happened 20 years before.

 Luckily, the price was right on the purchase, and I could afford to do the fixes that would make this a much more desirable property.